Going to a small claims hearing

 When you get the defendant’s evidence

 When you get the defendant’s evidence, go through it and make notes on where you disagree with what they’re saying.
 If you can find any evidence or have a witness to prove that what they’re saying is wrong, send a copy of that evidence to them and to the court.
+You’ll need to follow the rules about sending documents to defendants.

 Get ready for going to court